newjersey/innovation.nj.gov/content/_playbooks/planning-campaign.md

 ### 1. Paid Media Planning

-Using the strategic approach and media channels defined in your Communication Strategy, a detailed “Media Plan” is developed.
+Using the strategic approach and media channels defined in your Communication Strategy, a detailed "Media Plan" is developed.
 The Media Plan details how long your campaign will run, the specific partners and placements you will use, and the creative assets that are required.

 If your campaign has funds available to spend on paid media, how those funds are allocated will be defined in the Plan.

-For all media placements, creative production specifications (“specs”) are gathered and added to the Creative Brief.
+For all media placements, creative production specifications ("specs") are gathered and added to the Creative Brief.
 This information will be used during Production.

 ### 2. Partnership Development